Social Work

 Career perspectives

-With a degree in Social Work, many doors will be open to you – not just in Austria, but worldwide.
+With a degree in Social Work, many doors will be open to you.
 Social workers are needed wherever people require support.
 You could work in youth centres, schools, hospitals, or social organisations.
 There are also opportunities in workplace social services, as a coach, or in counselling.
 If you're looking to make a difference internationally, you could even work in development cooperation or humanitarian aid.
 No matter which path you choose: you’ll be working with people – and your work will have a real impact.

 The degree also qualifies you for further Master's studies at universities or universities of applied sciences, both in Austria and abroad.
 At FHV, we offer a part-time Master's degree in Social Work for those seeking to deepen their knowledge.
 Building on that, a doctoral or PhD programme at a university is also possible.